torchlard/Notes/Data_Engineering/data_warehouse/DW2.md

 their unique problems.

-# fundamental concepts
-## dimension design process
+# dimension design process
 1. select business process
-business process generate / capture performance metrics translate into facts in fact table
+- business process generate / capture performance metrics translate into facts in fact table
+- expressed as action verbs
+- typically supported by operational system
+- triggered by input, result in output metrics

 2. declare the grain
 grain is binding contract on the design